totherme/unstructured/README.md

 ## What?

-When working with data which cannot be described at compile time in the golang type language, we have no choice but to either leave go and work in some other language, or to work without the safety net of our type system.
+When working with data which cannot be described at compile time in the go type language, we have no choice but to either leave go and work in some other language, or to work without the safety net of our type system.
 This library attempts to make managing unstructured data in an untyped way less unpleasant than it might otherwise be.